mateuszjurewicz/notes_public/PyTorch.md

 set = torch.rand(64, 1, 128)

 # repeate the set as many times as there are elements
-# the second argument to tile is the number of repetitions per dimension
+# the 2nd argument is the number of repetitions per dimension
 set_repeated = torch.tile(set, (1, cardinality, 1))

 # now we can concat